-Solar cells may be a little closer to full realization of their potential, thanks to the creation of large sheets of nanotextured silicon microcell arrays.
-The discovery promises to make solar cells lightweight, bendable, more efficient and easily mass-produced.
+The realization of solar cells’ full potential may be a little closer, thanks to newly created large sheets of nanotextured silicon microcell arrays.
+The discovery holds the promise of making solar cells lightweight, bendable, more efficient and easily mass-produced.

-Previously, scientists had suggested designs that showed higher rates of sun-light absorption, but how efficiently that sunlight was converted into electrical energy was unclear, Chanda said.
-This study demonstrates that the researchers’ light-trapping scheme offers higher electrical efficiency in a lightweight, flexible module.
+Previously, scientists had suggested designs that showed higher rates of sunlight absorption, but how efficiently that sunlight was converted into electrical energy was unclear, Chanda said.
+This study demonstrates that the investigators’ light-trapping scheme offers higher electrical efficiency in a lightweight, flexible module.

-This technology could someday lead to solar-powered homes fueled by cells that are reliable and provide stored energy for hours without interruption, the team said.
+The team believes that this technology could someday lead to solar-powered homes fueled by cells that are reliable and provide stored energy for hours without interruption.

 Chanda, who joined UCF in the fall of 2012 from UIUC, has joint appointments at the Nanoscience Technology Center and the College of Optics and Photonics (CREOL).
 He has published multiple articles on light-matter interactions and metamaterials.
-For some of his pioneering works, Chanda received a Department of Energy solar innovation award and a Natural Sciences and Engineering Research Council award, among others.
-He also earned a National Science Foundation Summer Institute Fellowship last year.
+For some of his pioneering works, Chanda was awarded a Department of Energy solar innovation award and a Natural Sciences and Engineering Research Council award, among others.
+He also earned a National Science Foundation Summer Institute Fellowship this year.

 Other researchers on the project include Ki Jun Yu, Li Gao, Jae Suk Park, Yi Ri Lee, Christopher J. Corcoran, Ralph G. Nuzzo and John A. Rogers from UIUC.

 The study's findings are featured in the November issue